AstraBert/proteinviz/README.md

 The protein is then visualized through a complex interaction leveraging _biopandas_ (to read the PDB file), _plotly_ and _graphein_ to actually build the image (which is indeed a backbone structure representation) and _PIL_ to show it.

-Finally, the _graphein_ plot is written to an HTML file, where the interactive 3D model is stored: this file is available for download and you can explore and play with it!
+Finally, the 3D representation of the molecule is written to an HTML object that gets displayed on your browser, directly.

 ![example_play](./imgs/example_play.gif)